qm2/gpress/README.md

 ```
 ./gpress -q -range 10000 100000 1
 ```
-The retrieved information is stored in current folder as range.gtf.
+The retrieved information is stored named range.gtf in current folder.

 5. To compress and link the expression file,
 ```
 ./gpress -e data/test_expression.tsv 500
 ```
-The compressed file is stored in folder compressed as expression_compressed.tar.
+The compressed file is stored named expression_compressed.tar in folder compressed.

 6. To do queries on compressed expression file,
 ```
 ./gpress -qe ENST00000009530.11
 ```
-The retrieved information is stored in current folder as expression_search.txt.
+The retrieved information is stored named expression_search.txt in current folder .
 GPress will also print the extra information in command window if it exists in GFF file.
 For example,
 ```
 ./gpress -qe ENST00000531822.1